Skip to content

 The Largest Collection Ever of Artifacts from Paul McCartney’s Personal Archive

-The Rock & Roll Hall of Fame will open the doors to their exciting new exhibit “Paul McCartney and Wings.”
-This will be the first major museum exhibition to explore the story of Paul McCartney and Wings – a defining force in 1970s rock that bridged the gap between the end of The Beatles and the rise of a new era in popular music.
+OPENING MAY 15: Our new exhibit “Paul McCartney and Wings” is the first major museum exhibition to explore the story of Paul McCartney and Wings – a defining force in 1970s rock that bridged the gap between the end of The Beatles and the rise of a new era in popular music.